Skip to main content

 • No. of students admitted per year: 8

 • Entry requirements: All entry requirements are A-Level standard or equivalent, unless otherwise stated.
-Mathematics to AS Level (or equivalent) is encouraged, though not essential.
+Geography is desirable.
+Mathematics to AS Level (or equivalent) is useful.

 • Typical offer: A*AA